 Have you ever seen Judge Judy's TV show?

 The program is hard to miss, airing worldwide.
-She's also the highest-paid television personality, which is appropriate because most of her cases involve money.
+She's also one of the highest-paid television personality, which is appropriate because most of her cases involve money.

 What we find interesting is that her decisions often contain an important lesson about personal finance.
 Here are 10 pieces of financial wisdom, courtesy of Judge Judy: